tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/控制台指南/数据处理/函数计算/设置文件解压缩_intl_en.md

 ## Overview

-The file decompression feature is a data processing solution provided by COS based on [SCF](https://intl.cloud.tencent.com/document/product/583).
+The file decompression feature is a data processing solution provided by COS based on [Serverless Cloud Function (SCF)](https://intl.cloud.tencent.com/document/product/583).
 When you upload a compressed file to a bucket with a ZIP decompression rule configured, the SCF function preset by COS will be triggered automatically to decompress the file into the specified bucket and directory.

 ![Decompression Flow](https://main.qcloudimg.com/raw/4899b5c92bb085a0f18a522dfae344ae.jpg)